timbees44/autofor/README.md

 DISCLAIMER
 ----------

-autofor has been designed to meet aims and objectives of a master's project.
+Autofor has been designed to meet aims and objectives of a master's project.
 In it's current state it should **NOT** be treated as a replacement for tried and tested digital forensics software.